 Many agencies find themselves in a constant cycle of hiring, training, and replacing staff who manage HMIS data.
 More often than we care to admit, the challenge is that the individuals who thrive in these roles—those who truly understand the bigger picture of how data impacts housing outcomes—often use the position as a stepping stone to advance their careers.
 When they leave, agencies are left scrambling to start over.

 A more effective approach focuses on building resilience into staffing models.
 Rather than depending on one key person to hold all the knowledge, agencies can establish standardized processes and leverage automation to ensure continuity.
+Current HMIS users play a vital role in providing ongoing support and assist others within the organization, helping to troubleshoot issues and maintain consistent data practices.
 By shifting the focus from replacing individuals to strengthening workflows, organizations can reduce disruptions and maintain data integrity regardless of staff turnover.

 Relying Less on High-Cost, Hard-to-Find Data Analysts